key4hep/key4hep-tutorials/whizard_gen/README.md

 ## Modify the WHIZARD steering file

-In the last excercise we have seen that the example steering file does not yet produce the output file that we actually want.
+In the last exercise we have seen that the example steering file does not yet produce the output file that we actually want.
 Now it is rather straight forward to fix:

-**Excercise:** modify the `zhiggs.sin` file to actually create what we want:
+**Exercise:** modify the `zhiggs.sin` file to actually create what we want:
  -  events for the process: $e^+e^- \rightarrow ZH$ with $Z\rightarrow \mu^+ \mu^-$
  -  a correct beam spectrum for the ILC at $E_{cms}=250$ GeV
  -  more than 10 events (e.g. 10k)
  -  output file name `zh_mumu.slcio`

-Hints: `WHIZARD` uses its own language `SINDARIN` for the steerg files and needs so called circe files for the beam energy spectrum - see [http://whizard.hepforge.org/manual](http://whizard.hepforge.org/manual) and [http://whizard.hepforge.org/circe_files](http://whizard.hepforge.org/circe_files).
+Hints: `WHIZARD` uses its own language `SINDARIN` for the steering files and needs so called circe files for the beam energy spectrum - see [http://whizard.hepforge.org/manual](http://whizard.hepforge.org/manual) and [http://whizard.hepforge.org/circe_files](http://whizard.hepforge.org/circe_files).

 If you are done you should be able to see sth. like this: